MuiseDestiny/zotero-gpt/README.md

 > Be careful to set the addonID and addonRef to avoid confliction.

 - Run `npm install` to set up the plugin and install dependencies.
 If you don't have NodeJS installed, please download it [here](https://nodejs.org/en/);
 - Run `npm run build` to build the plugin in production mode.
 Run `npm run build-dev` to build the plugin in development mode.
-The xpi for installation and the built code is under builds folder.
+The xpi for installation and the built code is under `builds` folder.

 > What the difference between dev & prod?
 >
-> - This environment variable is stored in `Zotero.AddonTemplate.env`.
+> - This environment variable is stored in `Zotero.AddonTemplate.data.env`.
 The outputs to console is disabled in prod mode.
 > - You can decide what users cannot see/use based on this variable.

 ### About Hooks